8 Steps to Acing an Interview with Anxiety

 Managers want somebody that can take on any challenge given to them.
 Why do you think war veterans with educational backgrounds are in such demand?

 Because managers know that they are disciplined and can deal with adversity.
-If they can handle bullets flying at them and remain calm, then I’m sure they can handle a stressful customer call.
-Even if they don’t have direct experience.
+If they can handle bullets flying at them and remain calm.
+Then I’m sure they can handle a stressful customer call.
+Even without direct experience.

-When a manager is interviewing candidates, he really needs to go with his gut.
-Don’t be phased, and dress appropriately, one level above work attire.
+When a manager is interviewing candidates, he leans on his gut feeling.
+Help them by dressing appropriately, one level above work attire.

-- Call the manager by their first name.
+- Call the manager by their first name: If they introduce themselves

 - Cut them off politely if you want to say something or add a point